immcantation/tigger/docs/topics/findNovelAlleles.md

 germline_min
-:   the minimum number of sequences that must have a particular germline allele call for the allele to be analyzed
+:   the minimum number of sequences that must have a particular germline allele call for the allele to be analyzed.

 min_seqs
-:   the minimum number of total sequences (within the desired mutational range and nucleotide range) required for the samples to be considered
+:   minimum number of total sequences (within the desired mutational range and nucleotide range) required for the samples to be considered.

 auto_mutrange
-:   if `TRUE`, the algorithm will attempt to determine the appropriate mutation range automatically using the mutation count of the most common sequence assigned to each allele analyzed
+:   if `TRUE`, the algorithm will attempt to determine the appropriate mutation range automatically using the mutation count of the most common sequence assigned to each allele analyzed.

 mut_range
-:   the range of mutations that samples may carry and be considered by the algorithm
+:   range of mutations that samples may carry and be considered by the algorithm.

 pos_range
-:   the range of IMGT-numbered positions that should be considered by the algorithm
+:   range of IMGT-numbered positions that should be considered by the algorithm.

 y_intercept
-:   the y-intercept threshold above which positions should be considered potentially polymorphic
+:   y-intercept threshold above which positions should be considered potentially polymorphic.

 alpha
-:   the alpha value used for determining whether the fit y-intercept is greater than the `y_intercept` threshold
+:   alpha value used for determining whether the fit y-intercept is greater than the `y_intercept` threshold.

 j_max
-:   the maximum fraction of sequences perfectly aligning to a potential novel allele that are allowed to utilize to a particular combination of junction length and J gene.
+:   maximum fraction of sequences perfectly aligning to a potential novel allele that are allowed to utilize to a particular combination of junction length and J gene.
 The closer to 1, the less strict the filter for J gene diversity will be.

 min_frac
-:   the minimum fraction of sequences that must have usable nucleotides in a given position for that position to considered
+:   minimum fraction of sequences that must have usable nucleotides in a given position for that position to considered.

 nproc
-:   the number of processors to use
+:   number of processors to use.